After a hit-and-run at work, this is how we helped a client get the best of both worlds with an exciting twist at the end.

 He definitely made the right choice, because his case was complicated, and we helped him make it work out unexpectedly well.

-What Happens When You Get Hurt in a Car Accident at Work?
+What Happens When You Get Hurt in a Car Accident at Work in South Carolina?

 Right after he got hurt, Rod got some good news: because he got hurt at work, his treatment was covered by workers’ compensation.